Is now a good time to invest in Manhattan, New York residential property?

 These declines are significant in a non-speculative market like Manhattan.
 Property prices go up because of inflation, so it’ll never go to the levels of year 2000 or even year 2009.
 The same reason the cost of a burger now will not go down to their price in year 2009.

 This is because central banks continually print more currency every year hence making each dollar worth less than, say, 10 years ago.
 Naturally, more dollars are required to buy the same goods (or Manhattan property) now vs 10 years ago because of the concept of inflation.

 In 2009, prices came down by about 15 percent.
-And now in 2018, prices in Q3 were down by about 11 percent compared to 2017 average.
+And now in 2019, prices in Q2 were down by about 10 percent compared to 2017.
 While prices are still at historical highs, it has to be viewed in the context of cycles and dips, driven by inflation.